twpayne/chezmoi/docs/HOWTO.md

 changes with an automatically-generated commit message (if `autoCommit` is true) and push them to your repo (if `autoPush` is true). `autoPush` implies `autoCommit`, i.e. if `autoPush` is true then chezmoi will auto-commit your changes.
-If you only set `autoCommit` to true then changes will be commited but not pushed.
+If you only set `autoCommit` to true then changes will be committed but not pushed.

 `autoCommit` and `autoPush` are experimental features, likely to contain bugs